Citizen Science and Community-Based Monitoring

 Biological monitoring programs

 Many marine citizen science programs focus on documenting the presence, abundance, or condition of marine species.
-These include:
+Table 3.1.1 below summarises the main types.

 Environmental quality monitoring

-Citizen science programs also collect data on environmental conditions that may be relevant to ocean accounts:
+Citizen science programs also collect data on environmental conditions that may be relevant to ocean accounts.
+Table 3.1.2 below summarises the main environmental quality monitoring types.

 Observational reporting